 Counselors are carefully chosen based upon their interest & experience in working with children with special needs.
 They typically include certified teachers, college graduates, & college students, all of whom have experience working with children with special needs.
 Supervision is priority throughout the program.

 $395.00 for the weekend. $100 deposit required with completed application.
 If child is accepted, balance is due within 10 days following acceptance notification.
-Deposit will be refunded only if the child is not accepted or if the responsible party notifies WISE within 10 days following acceptance notification.
+Deposit will be refunded only if the child is not accepted or if the responsible party notifies W.I.S.E.
+Weekend within 10 days following acceptance notification.

 Please make check payable to:

 “Behavior Therapy Associates” (credit card payments are also accepted)

 Behavior Therapy Associates, P.A.
 35 Clyde Road, Suite 101 – Somerset, NJ 08873